 - Charts – You can find all share fact sheets, with yields, constituents, and trackers.

-It is also worth exploring the huge number of FTSE focussed websites out there.
+It is also worth exploring the huge number of FTSE focused websites out there.
 Whether you are looking for last week and last 12-month reviews, or next week and future FTSE predictions, there are numerous sites that have already done the heavy lifting for you.
 You can just glean the important information from a summary.
 Some will even offer 5 and 10-year predictions.

 Once you’ve mastered an effective FTSE trading strategy, you may want to consider turning to trade automation.
 These algorithms and FTSE 100-day trading robots will execute trades on your behalf, following pre-determined criteria.